vikasakankshasharma-jpg/team4job/README.md

 *   **Layout:** A two-column layout.
 Left side shows job details, comments, and action forms.
 Right side shows a summary card.
 *   **Content Varies by Role & Status:**
     *   **Open for Bidding:** Shows job info.
 Installers see a "Place Your Bid" form (with AI assistant).
 Anyone can see and post public comments.
     *   **Bidding Closed (Job Giver):** The "Place Bid" form is replaced by a list of all bids received.
-The Job Giver can "Award Job & Fund Escrow" to one bidder.
+The Job Giver can "Award Job" to one bidder.
     *   **Awarded (Installer):** The awarded installer sees an "Accept Job" / "Decline Job" section.
     *   **In Progress:** The public comments section is replaced by a "Private Messages" thread between the Job Giver and Installer.
 The Job Giver sees the "Completion OTP".
 The Installer sees a form to enter the OTP.
     *   **Completed:** Shows a read-only view of the job.